natanmuletahunde/natanmuletahunde/README.md

 I'm Natan Muleta, a passionate Software Engineering student from Adama, Ethiopia, studying at Adama Science and Technology University (ASTU).
 I love building innovative web and mobile apps with MERN, Flutter, and Next.js, while exploring the exciting world of Machine Learning.
 My goal is to create impactful, user-focused solutions that blend creativity and technology

 ###

-<h3 align="left">About Me</h3>
+About Me

+🔭 I'm working as a student developer, building projects with MERN and Flutter

+📚 I'm currently learning Machine Learning with TensorFlow and advanced Next.js

+⚡ In my free time, I hit the gym to stay fit and sketch app designs in Figma

 ✨ Creating bugs since 2022 (and squashing them too!)

-📚 Currently learning: Advanced Next.js, Machine Learning with TensorFlow, and Flutter animations 🎯 Goals: Build AI-powered apps, contribute to open-source, and design intuitive interfaces 🎲 Fun fact: I sketch app designs in Figma while sipping Ethiopian coffee ☕
+🎯 Goals: Build AI-powered apps, contribute to open-source, and design intuitive interfaces

+🎲 Fun fact: I design sleek UIs while sipping Ethiopian coffee ☕

 <p align="center">